bencoveney/bencoveney.github.io/posts/fragment-shaders.md

 ## Sunbeams

-So now that we have those circular foundations, let's use them for something.
+Now that we have those circular foundations we can use them for something practical.

 The first thing we did at the start of this post was to make some little boxes, and we did that by taking the full screen gradients and breaking them up into smaller chunks.
 Let's try something similar around the circle.

 ```glsl
 float beams = step(0.05, mod(conic, 0.1));